 Adding product tables to the single product page

 WooCommerce Product Table is designed to be used on normal WordPress pages.
 You can also use it on your archive and shop pages by modifying your theme templates.
-Some of our customers prefer to use product tables on the single product page, as an alternative way to display other products or variation options.
+Some of our customers prefer to use product tables on the single product page, as an alternative way to display other products or list the current product’s variations.

 Most themes show the short description field towards the top of the single product template, above the add to cart button.
 This is a useful place to display a variations table for that product, instead of using the standard WooCommerce variation dropdowns and add to cart button.
 You can also add product tables to the main product description, if you prefer.

 If you’re using simple products without variations, then you can easily add a product table listing other products to the short or long description fields.
-You can do this in the same way as adding a product table to a normal page or post (see the rest of this knowledge base for instructions).
+You can do this in the same way as adding a product table to a normal page or post.

-If you’re using variable products, then you might want to list the variations in a table on the single product page, instead of using the default variation dropdowns that appear above the add to cart button.
-This requires some custom coding and should only be attempted by experienced developers.
+If you’re using variable products, then you might want to list the current product’s variations in a table on the single product page.
+This is an alternative to using the default variation dropdowns that appear above the add to cart button.
+It requires some custom coding and should only be attempted by experienced developers.

 [product_table include="54150" variations="separate" columns="name,price,stock,add-to-cart" cart_button="checkbox" show_quantity="true" links="none" page_length="false" search_box="false" reset_button="false" totals="false"]

 See this shortcode in action on this product on our demo site.

 - Replace “54150” from the above shortcode with the product ID (you can find this by going to the ‘Edit Product’ screen and looking for the ID in the URL at the top of your browser address bar).
 To save having to do this manually for each product, you could also write some extra code to dynamically populate the include option with the ID of the current product.